-• Friends, lodgers, sub-tenants and any other adults not listed above wishing to be included in order to share accommodation with the applicant.
+Friends, lodgers, sub-tenants and any other adults not listed above wishing to be included in order to share accommodation with the applicant.

-- Anyone who has moved into the current property and caused the household to be overcrowded. - Anyone who does not intend to move to any accommodation offered to the applicant(s) or does not intend to live with them permanently.
+- Anyone who has moved into the current property and caused the household to be overcrowded. - Anyone who does not intend to move to any accommodation offered to the applicant(s) or does not intend to live with them permanently. - Children that have a permanent place of residence elsewhere and visit the applicant as part of access or shared residency arrangements.